Evozone/wumpus-AI-agent/README.md

 - Currently only a CLI version is available, but a GUI version is planned for the future.

 ## Installation

+You will need Python 3.7 or higher to run this project.
+You can download Python [here](https://www.python.org/downloads/).

 To install the game, follow these steps:
 1. Fork the repository
-2. Clone the repository: `git clone https://github.com/your-username/wumpus_AI_agent.git`
+2. Clone the repository: `git clone https://github.com/your-username/wumpus-AI-agent.git`
-3. Navigate to the project directory: `cd wumpus_AI_agent`
+3. Navigate to the project directory: `cd wumpus-AI-agent`
 4. Install the dependencies: `pip install -r requirements.txt`

 To learn more about forking and cloning repositories, see [this article](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) on GitHub.